 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
-Management Approach Compliance with the labor code and other laws and regulations protecting the employee rights as well as promoting a healthy and safe environment in the workplace.
-The Company has safety officer who attends trainings and seminars to help improve employee safety and to promote healthy working environment.
+Management Approach The Company has safety officer who attends trainings and seminars to help improve employee safety and to promote healthy working environment.
 What are the Risk/s Identified?
 Management Approach The Company recognizes that violations to the rights, health and safety of its employees impacts performance and profitability.
 What are the Opportunity/ies Identified?
 Management Approach The Company sees the opportunity to have high employee retention rate which may improve company performance.